lashd/mirage/mirage/README.md

 Any ideas/improvements or feedback you have are greatly appreciated.

-I hope that it proves useful.
+I hope that its useful.

 Leon